Keeping your corner of the world looking beautiful

 Gardens can inspire, teach, heal, renew, feed, and beautify our world.
 Perhaps your garden is a space around your patio where you can relax after a long day.
 Or it is a vegetable garden providing different kinds of produce throughout the season.
 A garden can be several containers on a balcony filled with blooming flowers or fresh herbs.
 Or it can be a large yard with plenty of grass, shrubs, and trees.

 A garden means different things to different people.
-For some it’s a space for relaxation and entertaining; for others it’s a veggie garden for the kids.
+For some it’s a space for relaxation and entertaining; for others it’s a veggie garden.
 Others just want good curb appeal or eye catching containers by the front door.
 Your garden should fit your lifestyle and give you a sense of place.

 Many people are unable, don’t have time, or lack the knowledge to garden.
 Knowing what to plant, when to plant, and how to care for plants can sometimes be confusing.
 If you don’t keep up with regular maintenance, like weeding, a garden can quickly get out of hand, leaving you feeling overwhelmed.
 At times you may feel like throwing in the trowel!